West Cornwall · TR18

 Why Newlyn is its own job.

-The Newlyn Conservation Area covers the harbour, Fore Street and the steep granite-cottage lanes above.
+The planning backdrop in West Cornwall is real, not abstract: the Newlyn Conservation Area covers the harbour, Fore Street and the steep granite-cottage lanes above.
 Working-port character means industrial and maritime uses sit cheek by jowl with residential — material and overlooking arguments are common.
 For renovation specifically, parts of Newlyn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Newlyn drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Newlyn project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR18 parish brief as the design brief and the Newlyn application has somewhere to land.
+Whether the project is on modern conversions of net-lofts and chapels in the centre or further out toward Penzance, the renovation response is locally tuned.

 Planning note